 State police: Everett man kills mother, sets fire to house, shoots self

 Nov.
-8—EVERETT, Pa. — After shooting his mother and setting fire to a residence, an Everett man took his own life on Tuesday, an investigation by the Pennsylvania State Police in Bedford County determined.
+9—EVERETT — After shooting his mother and setting fire to a residence, an Everett man took his own life on Tuesday, an investigation by the Pennsylvania State Police in Bedford County determined.

 Fire crews responded to the residence at 3 a.m. and found Laverne Lockard, 89, deceased within the house, according to authorities.